Binary-to-text encoding: Transmitting binary data as text

-The basic need for a binary-to-text encoding comes from a need to communicate arbitrary binary data over preexisting communications protocols that were designed to carry only English language human-readable text.
-Those communication protocols may only be 7-bit safe (and within that avoid certain ASCII control codes), and may require line breaks at certain maximum intervals, and may not maintain whitespace.
-Thus, only the 94 printable ASCII characters are "safe" to use to convey data.
+A binary-to-text encoding enables transmitting data on a communication channel that does not allow arbitrary binary data (such as email or NNTP) or is not 8-bit clean.
+The encoding enables transmitting binary data over a communications protocol that is designed to carry human-readable (i.e. English language) text.
+Often such a protocol only supports 7-bit character values (and within that avoids certain control codes), and may require line breaks at certain maximum intervals, and may not maintain whitespace.
+Thus, only the 94 printable ASCII characters are safe to use to convey data.